 - Sharing glasses, water bottles, spoons, toothbrushes, and plates with a sick person

 - Touching the sores of someone with group A strep skin infection (impetigo or school sores)

 According to the Centers for Disease Control and Prevention (CDC), group A strep bacteria is rarely contracted from food that is not handled properly.
 Further, experts from the CDC do not believe that household items such as toys and pets spread these bacteria (1).

 Although long-term health problems are not common in scarlet fever, they may happen if the bacteria spread to other parts of the body or if the infection is left untreated.
 The possible complications of scarlet fever may include (1)(4)

-- Swollen cervical (neck) lymph nodes
+- Painful, swollen cervical (neck) lymph nodes

 - Ear infections

 - Pockets of pus (abscesses) near the tonsils

 - Kidney diseases such as post-streptococcal glomerulonephritis